 “I would love to see somebody in that role that was really dynamic, that we could bring forward into the next administration to make sure that we don’t have a hole in leadership should something happen, or contract negotiations [with a new city manager] go on a little longer,” Mallon said.

 DePasquale’s contract extension came in September in a bizarre scramble that included extensive councillor debate over how long it would take to conduct a nationwide search to replace him and admissions that their required evaluations of his work had been missed.
-Complicating a next search is that the council is also looking at a charter review that could change the city’s form of government.
+A factor complicating the anticipated search is that the council is also looking at a charter review that could change the city’s form of government.

 The executive office’s budget was recommended 9-0 on Tuesday for a final vote before the council, with the deputy city manager line item intact.